Not logged in (Log in | Register)

 Vili Maunula

-No problem Sam, I’m glad to be of help if I can. :smile: When you get your documentary film ready and if there is a way for us to watch it online, drop me an email.
+No problem Sam, I’m glad to be of help if I can. 🙂 When you get your documentary film ready and if there is a way for us to watch it online, drop me an email.
 And enjoy your Kurosawa studies!

 Sam Meddis